How to Calculate Gross Profit, with Equations and Examples

 Cost of Goods Sold

-Cost of goods sold or COGS on an income statement represents all of the expenses a business pays to manufacture, source, and deliver a product to the customer.
-This amount is subtracted from the organization’s revenue to determine gross profit.
+COGS on an income statement includes all expenses a business incurs to produce, source, and deliver a product to customers.
+This total is subtracted from the company’s revenue to find the gross profit.

-Cost of goods sold is crucial because this is the true cost of doing business.
-If COGS increases, gross profit will decrease.
-Knowing these costs help managers and investors understand the company’s bottom line.
+Understanding COGS is vital because it represents the real cost of running the business.
+If COGS goes up, gross profit goes down.
+Knowing these costs helps managers and investors see the company’s financial health clearly.

 Calculating GP